Neuroszima/easy_grover/README.md

 A collection of tools designed to automate quantum circuit creation for solving problems described below.
 Solutions are made in ``qiskit`` library.

-Recently I added another tool to the toolbox, which draws a graph structure with the use of ``matplotlib``.
+There is also one more tool in the toolbox, which draws a graph structure with the use of ``matplotlib``.
 One can pass a solver instance directly for automatic solution selection and drawing!

 ### some information about graph coloring problem